panthijeeban/Python-Assignment/README.md

 To run the script:
 python scrip_name data_file
+For my case it is: python python_script_Jeeban.py jeeban.fasta This works only for the .fasta file.
+You can change the code to work with other format of data.

 To check the outputs: Go to the output folder, there are two folder into it: one is for the data outputs and the other is for the graphs.